ajitagupta/howtoacethebehavioralinterview/README.md

 Work load, working hours, salary, holidays, contract - all these discussions go in here.
 ### 6. How is the team structured?
 Find out how many and what sorts of people you will be working with.
 It's also good to know your team lead, but most probably that's going to be one of your interviewers.
+### 7. Vision, strategy and culture
+I am sure you are interested in knowing what the core values are, where the company is headed and how the general atmosphere is like.

 ## Further reading
 If you want to dive deeper into this topic I recommend reading [Steal the Show](https://www.amazon.com/-/de/dp/0544800842/ref=sr_1_1?__mk_de_DE=%C3%85M%C3%85%C5%BD%C3%95%C3%91&dchild=1&keywords=steal+the+show&qid=1616074132&s=books&sr=1-1).
 Steal the Show gives 50 speaking tips on how you can use insights from the craft of acting to improve all the performances in your life: give better speeches, nail interviews, close deals, have effective conversations and lead teams.